FrancisH-C/TSbench/installation_supplement.md

 ### Manual setup

 If you don't like `setup_R.py` or if you don't use the integration with rpy2, you can use a custom R setup.
+Here are presented the steps based on `Setup_R.py` as a starting point.

 1. Create the `$HOME/.Renviron` file with writable library path.
-Here is an example used in `Setup_R.py`

     ``` shell
     R_HOME_USER=$HOME/.config/R